Uplift » Will a Personal Injury Settlement Affect Child Support?

 The Reason for the Settlement Counts

 One of the primary intended uses for a personal injury settlement is to pay for medical bills.
-For this reason, many injured parents do not find themselves in the position where a settlement leads to more income.
+For this reason, many injured parents do not find themselves in a position where a settlement leads to more income.
 If there are documented medical expenses to meet, this money cannot be earmarked for child support.

 Sometimes, though, settlement payments compensate the plaintiff for lost wages.
 When this occurs, the matter becomes of interest to the court.
-The court may argue that the plaintiff now has more resources available to support themselves.
+The court may reason that the plaintiff now has more resources available to support themselves.
 Logically, this money could also be used for child support.

 Each case will differ.